 Standardized in 1980s, the radio altimeters, even though developed and deployed fully in compliance with national regulations and industry standards, have not been designed to fully withstand the high level of terrestrial interferences in its adjacent and near bands that may cause a blocking and/or spurious phenomenon.
 The fundamental terrestrial 5G energy is not filtered by all radio altimeters models.

-In the United States, following an auction by the Federal Communications Commission (FCC) of the 3.7–3.98 GHz frequency band, RTCA formed a task force to assess the interference impact of wireless broadband operations in the 3.7–3.98 GHz band on radio altimeters.
+In the United States, following an auction by the Federal Communications Commission (FCC) of the 3.7–3.98 GHz frequency band, Radio Technical Commission for Aeronautics (RTCA) formed a task force to assess the interference impact of wireless broadband operations in the 3.7–3.98 GHz band on radio altimeters.
 Based on the work of the task force, RTCA published a report entitled, “Assessment of C-Band Mobile Telecommunications Interference Impact on Low Range Radar Altimeter Operations” where it identified potential risk of interference that can be caused by 5G base stations operating within the band 3.7–3.98 GHz.